Unidata/netcdf/NUG/nczarr.md

 These are as follows.

 1. _--enable-nczarr_ -- enable the NCZarr support.
 If disabled, then all of the following options are disabled or irrelevant.
-2. _--enable-s3-sdk_ -- enable the use of the aws s3 sdk.
+3. _--enable-nczarr-s3_ -- Enable NCZarr S3 support.
-2. _--enable-nczarr-s3-tests_ -- the NCZarr S3 tests are currently only usable by Unidata personnel, so they are disabled by default.
+4. _--enable-nczarr-s3-tests_ -- the NCZarr S3 tests are currently only usable by Unidata personnel, so they are disabled by default.
 <!--
-3. '--enable-xarray-dimension' -- this enables the xarray support described in the section on <a href="#nczarr_compatibility">compatibility</a>.
+5. '--enable-xarray-dimension' -- this enables the xarray support described in the section on <a href="#nczarr_compatibility">compatibility</a>.
 -->

 A note about using S3 with Automake.
 Automake does not handle C++ libraries, so if S3 support is desired, and using Automake, then LDFLAGS must be properly set, namely to this.